KuritsuM/template_cpp_project/README.md

 # template_cpp_project

-This is template for any further CPP project using github.
+<h2>This is template for any further CPP project using github.</h2>